Compiler and date details

 Members of the Lophiiformes, commonly known as anglerfishes, are marine and are mostly confined to the deep sea.
-They are characterised by the development of a fishing lure from the first dorsal spine.
+They are characterised by the modification of the first dorsal-fin spine into a fishing lure on the head.

 Bertelsen, E. 1951.
 The ceratioid fishes ontogeny, taxonomy, distribution and biology.
 Dana Reports 39: 1-276 figs 1-141 1 pl.